OdeStaples/MOOC-Java/3 - operators.md

     System.out.println("Sneaky!");
 }

+System.out.println(s1 == s2);  // true

 /*OUTPUT
 Input two strings
 ->hello
 ->world
 The strings were different!
+true

 Input two strings
 ->two strings
 ->world
 The strings were different!
 Clever!
+true
 */
 ```

+- In the above example s1 and s2 are string literals.
+In Java, string literals are interned, meaning they are stored in a common pool.

+- When you create string literals with the same content, they point to the same object in the string pool.

 # Logical Operators